KHO11/RSA-Test/README.md

 Created a class in Weather Details with properties of latitude, longitude and location Name

+Make an api call and retrieve data in JSON format

-Upload a file and save a CSV file
+If there is data coming out then allow user to upload a CSV file and save it

 Use DataTable to create a table and show details of the latitude, longitude and Location Name